Carole Keeton Strayhorn: Gubernatorial campaign

 Soon after the 2002 election, Keeton began publicly feuding with Governor Perry over what she saw as his inability to provide leadership on issues such as school finance and government spending.

 On May 9, 2006, Keeton turned in 223,000 voter signatures to the office of Texas Secretary of State Roger Williams.
 Only 45,540 were required to place her on the November general election ballot.
 "I told you, Texas," Keeton said while standing in front of 101 boxes stuffed with signatures.
 "We have blown the barn doors off this petition drive."
 Media reports later confirmed that the boxes were substantially less than half full (for comparison, her opponent, Kinky Friedman put 169,000 signatures in 11 similar boxes).
 On June 22, 2006, Texas Secretary of State Roger B. Williams declared that only 108,512 signatures on her petition were valid, about 35,000 less than Friedman's count.

 Keeton tried to have herself listed on the gubernatorial ballot as "Carole Keeton 'Grandma' Strayhorn", claiming that "Grandma" was a common nickname for her, and that independent opponent Kinky Friedman was able to use "Kinky" on the ballot (although he was listed as "Richard 'Kinky' Friedman").
 Secretary of State Williams ruled that Keeton's "nickname" was a slogan she used during her campaign for state comptroller (One Tough Grandma).
 Friedman, on the other hand, had used "Kinky" as a professional name on his albums and novels, and had been known by that name for at least 40 years.

-During the Texas Governor's debate, Keeton suffered image points when she could not name the president-elect of Mexico, Felipe Calderón, during a rapid-answer segment of the debate.
+During the Texas election for Governor's debate, Keeton suffered image points when she could not name the president-elect of Mexico, Felipe Calderón, during a rapid-answer segment of the debate.
 In a format similar to a TV game show, the candidates had 15 seconds to answer questions.
 She stated that the election had been hotly contested.

 Partisan affiliations

 In her campaigns for school board and mayor, Keeton was not identified by partisan affiliation since those posts are elected on a nonpartisan basis.
 Keeton was a Democrat until the mid-1980s; she served as Democratic nominee Walter Mondale's campaign chair in Travis County during the 1984 presidential election.
 Keeton switched parties and became a Republican in 1986, when she was the GOP nominee for the U.S. House seat held by J. J. Pickle.
 She was elected Railroad Commissioner and then Comptroller as a Republican and ran for Governor in 2006 as an independent.
+In 2014, she returned to the Democratic party nearly 30 years after having left it.

+Death

+Keeton died at her home in Austin, Texas, on March 26, 2025, at the age of 85.